lamm-mit/Graph-Aware-Transformers/README.md

 pip install -e .
 ```

-Additional details of the code and algorithms, including experimental features such as as coarse-grained (CG) latent representations, can be found [here](STRUCTURE.md).
+Additional details of the code and algorithms, including experimental features such as coarse-grained (CG) latent representations, can be found [here](STRUCTURE.md).

 #### Import the library for use in Python